 5.4.13.2 Coverage availability information provisioning to the UE

 A UE may use satellite coverage availability information for satellite access to support discontinuous coverage operations.
-Satellite coverage availability information can be provided to a UE by an external server via a PDU Session or SMS.
+Satellite coverage availability information can be provided to a UE by an external server via a PDU Session or SMS as defined in CT1 specifications.

-Editor's note: Whether the protocol used over the user plane between the UE and the external server to provide the satellite coverage availability information is standardised or not is FFS.

-Editor's note: Whether the format of the Satellite coverage availability information provisioned to UE will be standardised or not is FFS.
+Editor's Note: The specification that will define the protocol and format of satellite coverage availability information via PDU session or SMS will be defined by CT1.